bruce-one/HA-proxy/README.md

 The contents of `/path/to/certs` should contain the certificates and private keys **concatenated in one file** for any virtual hosts in use.
 See [HAProxy](https://cbonte.github.io/haproxy-dconv/1.8/configuration.html#5.1-crt) document to get more informantion.
 The certificate and keys should be named after the virtual host with **a `.pem` extension**.
-For example, a container with `VIRTUAL_HOST=foo.bar.com` should have a `foo.bar.com.pem` file in the certs directory.
+For example, a container with `ha-proxy.host=foo.bar.com` should have a `foo.bar.com.pem` file in the certs directory.

-**If you have muliple certificates for different cipher suites (RSA, DSA, ECDSA) used by one virtual host, you should name them with `.pem.rsa`, `.pem.dsa` or `.pem.ecdsa` accordingly.
+> Note: If you have muliple certificates for different cipher suites (RSA, DSA, ECDSA) used by one virtual host, you should name them with `.pem.rsa`, `.pem.dsa` or `.pem.ecdsa` accordingly.
 Noted that the suffix after `.pem` is not recognized as a part of `CERT_NAME`.
-See the SNI part below.**
+See the SNI part below.

 If you are running the container in a virtualized environment (Hyper-V, VirtualBox, etc...), /path/to/certs must exist in that environment or be made accessible to that environment.
 By default, Docker is not able to mount directories on the host machine to containers running in a virtual machine.